-In 2005, UNESCO added the Yoruba divination system to its list of ‘Masterpieces of the Oral and Intangible Heritage of Humanity’.
+In 2005, UNESCO added the divination system of the Yorubas to its list of ‘Masterpieces of the Oral and Intangible Heritage of Humanity’.

-The Yoruba form one of the largest tribes in west Africa.
+The Yoruba form one of the largest tribes in West Africa.
 There are 30 million Yoruba people in West Africa.
-They are predominant in Nigeria.
-21% of the Nigerian population are Yoruba.
+They are predominant in Nigeria where 21% of the Nigerian population are Yoruba.
 Most still speak Yoruba language.
 Today, 60% of the Yoruba are Christian and 30% are Muslim.
-However, many, especially in rural areas, still practise old Yoruba traditions such as Ifa.
+However, many, especially in rural areas, still practise old Yoruba traditions such as Ifa divination.

 Abiodun, R., H. J. Drewal & J. Pemberton III, Yoruba: Art and Aesthetics, The Center for African Art and the Rietberg Museum Zurich, 1991.